demisto/content/Packs/CofenseTriage/Integrations/CofenseTriagev3/README.md

 The integration uses the Cofense Triage v2 API that allows users to ingest phishing reports as incident alerts and execute commands such as threat indicators, reporters, categorize reports, and more.
-This integration was integrated and tested with version 1.23.0rc3 of Cofense Triage v3.
+This integration was integrated and tested with version 1.22.0 of Cofense Triage.
 ## Configure Cofense Triage v3 on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.